Lawn mower: Environmental and occupational impact

 A 2001 study showed that some mowers produce the same amount of pollution (emissions other than carbon dioxide) in one hour as driving a 1992 model vehicle for 650 mi.
 Another estimate puts the amount of pollution from a lawn mower at four times the amount from a car, per hour, although this report is no longer available.
 Beginning in 2011, the United States Environmental Protection Agency set standards for lawn equipment emissions and expects a reduction of at least 35 percent.

-Lawn mowers produce GHG emissions.
+Gas powered lawn mowers produce GHG emissions.
 A minimum-maintained lawn management practice with clipping recycling, and minimum irrigation and mowing, is recommended to mitigate global warming effects from urban turfgrass system.

+Battery-powered lawn mowers offer cleaner alternatives to consumers by producing zero emissions, being more efficient, and eliminating risks of spilled gasoline.
+Gasoline-powered lawnmowers are not regulated to have emission-capturing technology.

 Mowers can create significant noise pollution, and could cause hearing loss if used without hearing protection for prolonged periods of time.
-Lawn mowers also present an occupational hearing hazard to the nearly 1 million people who work in lawn service and ground-keeping.
+Lawn mowers also present an occupational hearing hazard to the nearly one million people who work in lawn service and ground-keeping.
 One study assessed the occupational noise exposure among groundskeepers at several North Carolina public universities and found noise levels from push lawn mowers measured between 86 and 95 decibels (A-weighted) and from riding lawn mowers between 88 and 96 dB(A); both types exceeded the National Institute for Occupational Safety and Health (NIOSH) Recommended Exposure Limit of 85 dB(A).

 The risk of hearing loss and noise pollution can be reduced by using battery-operated mowers or appropriate hearing protection such as earplugs or earmuffs.

 It is possible for a lawn mower to damage the underlying soil, the roots of the grass, and the mower itself if the blades cut through the grass and collide with the underlying ground.
 Therefore, it is important to adjust mower height properly and choose the right tires for a lawn mower to prevent any marking or digging.